Imagine 💡

 • Unable to use the 2nd curtain with a Nikon flash while equipped with a Canon Hot Shoe

 So, basically, you cannot use any feature that requires communication between the camera and flash, except the trigger.
+You can easily understand it by looking at the respective brands of hot shoe and flash foot.

 All brands have the standard must-have basic sync at the same location, allowing the flash to trigger as it should.
+Any sophisticated sync and metering function probably will not work, although it depends on the camera and flashes you choose.

 • The hot shoe definition: a connector slot between your camera and a device (mainly SpeedLights, Flashes, etc.).